hieuhthh/koh_team_v1olet/README.md

 Put the video/image you want to detect into folder **DETECT_THIS_FOLDER**

-To detect, copy and pass one of these lines to command line:
+To detect, copy and paste one of these lines to command line:

 # CPU inference